 The success of the Water Fund model, created in Ecuador 20 years ago, has shown related problems that threaten water security in the country.
 Although there are challenges to address the loss of biodiversity and natural areas, challenges go beyond water source protection.
 TNC Ecuador works on contributing to a broader and more hollistic approach.

-Water security beyond the water source
+Water security beyond the water source: water quality and human health

 Through years of research, TNC Ecuador concluded that water security required a systemic approach in order to mitigate risks from climate change.
 Watershed management as an integral decision-making process that links all stakeholders on several levels has appeared as a long-term solution for this.